Shinmera/deploy/README.md

 * `DEPLOY_DEBUG_BOOT` if set to a non-empty value, on error the debugger is invoked rather than just exiting the application.
 * `DEPLOY_REDIRECT_OUTPUT` if set to a file path, the output of all streams is redirected to this file.

 Particularly on Windows and OS X debugging can be an issue, as a GUI application will not get a standard output to write to.
 In that case, the above redirect might help.
-Alternatively, on Windows, you can build your binary with the feature flag `:deploy-console` present, which will force it to deploy as a console application.

 ## Support
 If you'd like to support the continued development of Deploy, please consider becoming a backer on Patreon: